blaugold/fleet/packages/fleet/README.md

 The following drop-in replacements for Flutter framework widgets are provided for animating with Fleet:

-- AAlign
+- FleetAlign
-- AColoredBox
+- FleetColoredBox
-- AContainer
+- FleetContainer
-- AOpacity
+- FleetOpacity
-- APadding
+- FleetPadding
-- APositioned
+- FleetPositioned
-- APositionedDirectional
+- FleetPositionedDirectional
-- ASizedBox
+- FleetSizedBox
-- ASliverOpacity
+- FleetSliverOpacity
-- ASliverPadding
+- FleetSliverPadding
-- ATransform
+- FleetTransform

 The following provided widgets are specific to Fleet: